Transfer of Credit Policy

 A student who feels that the evaluation of transfer credit is incorrect should proceed as follows:

-3. Course descriptions are then forwarded, along with a request for a recommendation, to the head of the department in which the subject is taught.
+3. The Office of the Registrar forwards the course description(s) along with a request for a recommendation to the head of the department in which the subject is taught.
 If needed, other materials such as syllabi, exams, and/or faculty credentials may be reviewed to determine if course content and objectives are comparable to the course expectations at McNeese.

 4. If the issue is not resolved and the student wishes to pursue the appeal, the written appeal is routed to the academic college dean for a decision.